truenas/documentation/content/TrueCommand/SystemManagement/TrueNASConfigManage.md

 Click the **Config Backups** button to open the config backup window.

-The **Configuration Backup Window** displays a list of backups along with the time and date of their creation.
+The **Configuration Backup** window displays a list of backups along with the time and date of their creation.

 ### Create a Config Backup